redwoodjs/redwood/docs/docs/custom-web-index.md

 ---
-description: Customize how the App component mounts to the DOM
+description: Change how App mounts to the DOM
 ---

 # Custom Web Index